Argel-Tal/DataScience-Notes/Lecture Summaries.md

 # Clustering
 ### Similarity:
-A measure of how different any two points are to each other, typically interpretted and determined through distance metrics
+A measure of how different any two points are to each other, typically interpretted and determined through __distance metrics__

-Typically requires the data to be scaled, such that all numeric values are on the same scale.
+Typically requires the data to be scaled, such that all numeric values are on the same scale, normally to either `N(mean = 0, sd = 1)` or `[0:1]` for non-negative data.

 ### Feature creation:
 Using the important features, we can create new variables that can be leveraged in clustering processes, or analysing the parameters of the clusters.